zhiyuli/subset_nwm_data_scripts/README.md

 The watershed poylgon shapefile is at /www.hydroshare.org/resource/9d0e4cab63d74c0b8e6b6d83254c30de/

-## What's new in 1.1.9 ?
+## What's new in 1.1.8 ?

+ 1) Improve coordinate projection handling:
+    If shapefile/geojson/wkt user provides has a custom projection that SQLite DB doesn't support, use GDAL to re-project it to a well-know projection (4326) before spatial query

- 1) Merge multi-day analysis_assim subsetting results into one:
+ 2) Merge multi-day analysis_assim subsetting results into one:
     The naming converstion of resulting files:
     nwm.tALLz.analysis_assim.{geometry}.tm{tm}.conus.nc
     {geometry}: forcing, channel_rt, reservoir, terrain_rt, land
     {tm}: 00, 01, 02
     Daily analysis_assim subsetting results will still be kept

-## What's new in 1.1.8 ?

- 1) Improve coordinate projection handling:
-    If shapefile/geojson/wkt user provides has a custom projection that SQLite DB doesn't support, use GDAL to re-project it to a well-know projection (4326) before spatial query

 ## What's new in 1.1.7 ?